NunezKant/demo-repo/README.md

 # Demo

-Just a repo to teach how git/github works
+Just a repo to teach how git/github works!